microsoft/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

     ![A screenshot of selecting all.](img/NewMicrosoftFeatureTool-Step10.png)

     >**Note:**
-    The Mixed Reality Toolkit Foundation package is the primary package that must be imported and configured to use MRTK with your project.
+    The "MRTK Core Definitions package" is the primary package that must be imported and configured to use MRTK with your project.
 This package includes the core components required to create a mixed reality application.

 11. Click the "+" button to the left of **Platform Support** and then select the latest version of **Mixed Reality OpenXR Plugin**.
 After you've made your selection(s), click **Get Features**.